 - Use your smartphone to take photos and videos of the scene, your bicycle, the other vehicle and any injuries you suffered.

 The Brownsville personal injury attorneys at Herrman & Herrman have extensive experience in bicycle accident cases.
 We are proud of our record of success in helping injured victims in Brownsville and throughout Texas.

 Our personal injury attorneys have successfully handled more than 20,000 cases in Texas, and we have more than 100 years of collective legal experience.

-If you or a loved one has been injured in a bicycle accident in Cameron County, speak with one of our compassionate and knowledgeable bike injury lawyers as soon as possible.
+If you or a loved one is involved in a bicycle accident and has sustained an injury in Cameron County, speak with one of our compassionate and knowledgeable bike injury lawyers as soon as possible.

 Our bike accident attorneys will fight for full and fair compensation for you.
 Call us now at (361) 882-4357 to schedule a free, no-obligation consultation so we can discuss your legal options.